Synonym(s)

 Note(s)This section has been translated automatically.

-GOÄ Tips:
+GOÄ tips:

-- No. 4711 GOÄ is to be used for light microscopic examination for the detection of fungi in native material after preparation (e.g. potassium hydroxide solution).
+- No. 4711 GOÄ is to be used for the light microscopic examination for the detection of fungi in native material after preparation (e.g. potassium hydroxide solution).

 LiteratureThis section has been translated automatically.

-- Brasch J (2012) News on diagnostics and therapy of mycoses.
+- Brasch J (2012) News on the diagnosis and therapy of mycoses.
 Dermatologist 63: 390-395

-- Mayser A (2010) Mycological training, part 1: Basics of mycological diagnostics.
+- Mayser A (2010) Mycological training, part 1: basics of mycological diagnostics.
 Almirall Hermal 21462 Reinbek.

-- Nenoff, P et al (2014) Mycology - an Update Part 2: Dermatomycoses: Clinical picture and diagnostics.
+- Nenoff, P et al. (2014) Mycology - an update part 2: dermatomycoses: clinical picture and diagnosis.
 JDDG 12:749-778

 - Seebacher C et al (2007) Tinea of the free skin.
 J Dtsch Dermatol Ges 11: 921-926